alexgil55ka/Applied-Statistics-with-R/README.md

 Projects in R

 Code can be provided if requested.
-This is an exploratory data analysis to determine plausible reasons why the original study was unsuccessful in predicting abalone age based on physical characteristics.
+Data analysis 1 is an exploratory data analysis to determine plausible reasons why the original study was unsuccessful in predicting abalone age based on physical characteristics.

+Data analysis 2 involves development of a regression model; and, also address development of binary decision rules and a Receiver Operating Characteristic (ROC) curve
 Abalones are an economic and recreational resource that is threatened by a variety of factors which include: pollution, disease, loss of habitat, predation, commercial harvesting, sport fishing and illegal harvesting.
 Environmental variation and the availability of nutrients affect the